 Causes Of A Stuffy Noses In Babies At Night

-Your child’s nasal congestions could be due to a number of reasons.
+Your child’s nasal congestions could be due to several reasons.

-The fact is that during the initial few months after birth, you will realize that your baby breathing rhythm seems more or less a congested nose.
+The fact is that during the initial few months after birth, you will realize that your baby’s breathing rhythm seems more or less a congested nose.

 This is attributed to the fact that during the nine months in the womb, they were allowed to swim in amniotic fluid and after birth, some of the fluid remained in their nasal passage.